Josh Brookes: British Superbike Championship

 Despite the bad blood felt towards Brookes, GSE Airwaves Yamaha boss, Colin Wright told a Eurosport TV interview at Brands Hatch that he would like to sign Brookes for 2010, if he were to lose one or both 2009 riders.
 As it turned out, GSE Yamaha would not return in 2010.

-For 2010 Brookes stayed with the HM Plant Honda team, Brookes has changed to bike #4 and is also joined by former double British Superbike Champion Ryuichi Kiyonari.
+For 2010 Brookes, stayed with the HM Plant Honda team, Brookes has changed to bike #4 and is also joined by former double British Superbike Champion Ryuichi Kiyonari.
 He took his first win in the fourth race of the season.
 He also took a win at Cadwell Park and two wins at Snetterton.
 His season was closely documented in the film I, Superbiker.

-He also made a British Superstock entry in the MotoGP support round at Silverstone, and a World Superbike appearance substituting for injured countryman Broc Parkes at Phillip Island.
+Brookes also made a British Superstock entry in the MotoGP support round at Silverstone, and a World Superbike appearance substituting for injured countryman Broc Parkes at Phillip Island.
 Brookes will also make a wildcard entry with teammate Kiyonari at Silverstone.

-For 2011 Brookes switched to the Relentless TAS Suzuki team joined by Alastair Seeley who is competing in British Supersport.
-He a poor start to the season with a massive crash at Oulton Park which wrecked his bike.
+For 2011, Brookes switched to the Relentless TAS Suzuki team joined by Alastair Seeley who is competing in British Supersport.
+He made a poor start to the season with a massive crash at Oulton Park which wrecked his bike.
 By mid-season he started to get good results.

-During 2015 he raced a Milwaukee Yamaha YZF-R1, winning the British Superbike Championship at the final round of the season at Brands Hatch.
+During 2015, Brookes raced a Milwaukee Yamaha YZF-R1, winning the British Superbike Championship at the final round of the season at Brands Hatch.
 In the last race of the event, Brookes hit the inside kerb of a bend and slid off, but had already amassed sufficient points to win the Championship in the first of three races at the venue, so he re-joined the track for a lap after the race to wave to spectators.